AnyFetch/developers.anyfetch.com/guides/creating/hydrater.md

     },
   ]
 ```

-Note the exclusion will only work for this hydration round.
-On the next round, the document will be hydrated it its content is still matching the filters from the previously excluded hydrater.

 ## Hydrating and providing
 In some (rare) cases, you may need to access other documents (for instance, a zip hydrater creating new documents for each file in the archive).
 To do this, you are entrusted with the `access_token` used by the provider, so you can create, update or delete other documents on the account.